 - Anytime Fitness vs Gold’s Gym

-Anytime Fitness is a great gym that’s ideal for people with all kinds of training backgrounds and goals.
+In my research, I found that Anytime Fitness is a great gym for all kinds of people.
 It has a nice selection of free weights cardio and resistance machines, the staff is supportive, and the members are friendly.

 One of the only drawbacks of Anytime Fitness is that it doesn’t have a lot of amenities.
 If things like saunas, pools, and smoothie bars are important to you, I’d consider another gym.
 But if you’re looking for a motivating atmosphere to train in with well-maintained equipment and clean facilities, you can’t go wrong with an Anytime Fitness membership.

 Amanda is a writer and editor in the fitness and nutrition industries.
 Growing up in a family that loved sports, she learned the importance of staying active from a young age.
 She started CrossFit in 2015, which led to her interest in powerlifting and weightlifting.
 She's passionate about helping women overcome their fear of lifting weights and teaching them how to fuel their bodies properly.
 When she's not training in her garage gym or working, you can find her drinking coffee, walking her dog, or indulging in one too many pieces of chocolate.